Bathroom Cleaning Tips: How to Clean Your Bathroom | Gtech

 4. Clean the shower and bath, don’t forget to clean the shower head!

 Apply your cleaning spray to the shower and bath, not forgetting the surrounding walls and the shower tray.
 Leave for a moment to let the cleaner go to work on the dirt.
 Then, scrub everything clean before rinsing off.
 If your shower has a curtain, wash it regularly to prevent mould from building up.
 If it isn’t machine washable, soak it in the bath with a weak bleach solution.

 Every so often, you’ll want to descale the showerhead.
 Use an old toothbrush and a liquid descaler.
 If any holes are still clogged, use a needle to clear them.
 If you want to get creative with your cleaning, you could always try using a bit of lemon juice.
 The acids in lemon juice work wonders when breaking down grimy patches, and will give your shower a fresh, citrus fragrance.

 5. Clean the sink and surrounding area

 Spray and wipe down the sink and taps.
 If there’s a large build-up of soap on the sink or soap dish, scrub with a sponge to loosen.
-Take this opportunity to clean any glass in the bathroom – the mirror, cabinets and the shower.
+Take this opportunity to clean any glass in the bathroom – if you want to know how to clean shower glass, mirrors, cabinets and other glass surfaces, follow these next steps.
 Spray all areas with your glass cleaning spray and wipe to give it a clear, shiny finish.
 Old dry newspaper works wonders on glass, but if you’ve already got to the recycling some kitchen towel will do the trick.